queueit/android-webui-sdk/README.md

 Invoke QueueITEngine as per example below.
 Parameters `layoutName` and `language` are optional.

-    QueueITEngine engine = new QueueITEngine(YourActivity.this, customerId, eventId, layoutName, language, new QueueListener() {
+    QueueITEngine engine = new QueueITEngine(YourActivity.this, customerId, eventOrAliasId, layoutName, language, new QueueListener() {
         @Override
         public void onQueuePassed() { } // Called when the user has passed the queue